-At the later time $t \approx 1.7 T{e,0}$ following FST injection (figures 13g-i), the 'boundary layer' contributions from both the present FST cases and that of the quiescent boundary layer align rather convincingly (see arrows on these figures).
-Thus the $\overline{w'^2}/U{\tau}^2$ profiles appear to approximately correspond to a superposition of that for the quiescent boundary layer and that for the FST with weights approximately set by the intermittency γ following a sufficient time delay.
-We suggest this explains the resulting profiles for the present work: incursions of free-stream fluid will tend to bring the outer Reynolds stress profiles closer to the value of the FST in the free-stream.
-However, there is some disparity between the curves for the 'boundary layer' contributions between the current cases and the boundary layer developing under a quiescent free-stream at the earlier $t \approx 0.9 T{e,0}$ following FST injection in figures 13(d-f) (i.e. difference between lines denoting boundary layer fluid when comparing the quiescent and FST cases in each figure).
-This could be due to the large growth in δ at this early time, meaning matching $Re{\tau} = \delta U{\tau}/\nu$ of current cases with those of Kozul et al. (2016) may be problematic.
-The persisting discrepancy in the 'boundary layer' fluid curves for case C (especially near $z/\delta \approx 0.5$ in figure 13i) is partly attributable to a small domain size yielding unconverged statistics.
-At this point in case C we reach the physical limit of the simulation where the boundary layer has grown to 1/3 of the domain height L_z .
+At the later time $t \approx 1.7 T{e,0}$ following FST injection (figure 13g-i), the 'boundarylayer' contributions from both the present FST cases and the quiescent boundary layer align rather convincingly (see arrows in figure 13g-i).
+Thus the w^2/U{τ}^2 profiles appear to approximately correspond to a superposition of that for the quiescent boundary layer and that for the FST with weights approximately set by the intermittency ν following a sufficient time delay.
+We suggest this explains the resulting profiles for the present work: incursions of free-stream fluid will tend to bring the outer Reynolds stress profiles closer to the value of the FST in the free stream.
+However, there is some disparity between the curves for the 'boundary-layer' contributions between the current cases and the boundary layer developing under a quiescent free stream at the earlier $t \approx 0.9 T{e,0}$ following FST injection in figure 13(d-f) (i.e. difference between lines denoting boundary layer fluid when comparing the quiescent and FST cases in each panel).
+This could be due to the large growth in δ at this early time, meaning that matching $Re{\tau} = \delta U{\tau} / \nu$ of current cases with those of Kozul et al. (2016) may be problematic.
+The persisting discrepancy in the 'boundary-layer' fluid curves for case C (especially near $z/\delta \approx 0.5$ in figure 13i) is partly attributable to a small domain size yielding unconverged statistics.
+At this point in case C we reach the physical limit of the simulation where the boundary layer has grown to 1/3 of the domain height L{7} .